Cover Image for How to Eliminate Bad Debt and Build Wealth

 • Buy now, pay later loans often have hidden fees and penalties.

-Carrying these debts prevents you from building wealth because so much of your income is lost to interest payments.
-Every dollar you spend on interest is a dollar you can’t invest for your future.
+Carrying these debts prevents you from building wealth, because much of your income is lost to interest payments.
+Every dollar you spend on interest is a dollar you can't invest for your future.

 Why You Should Eliminate Bad Debt Before Investing